 St. George’s University maintains an Incident Management Team (IMT).
-Lead by the Executive Director of the Department of Public Safety and Security (DPSS), the IMT will coordinate all aspects of the University’s Emergency Operation Plan, and respond to a range of emerging threats, including dangerous weather.
+Lead by the Executive Director of the Department of Public Safety (DPS), the IMT will coordinate all aspects of the University’s Emergency Operation Plan, and respond to a range of emerging threats, including dangerous weather.
 The IMT operates on proven emergency management best practices and utilizes the Incident Command System.

 Members of the IMT span the University’s stakeholders and include key management staff from public safety, facilities, transportation, housing, food services, and communication departments, as well as senior academic leadership and executive operations personnel.
 The IMT is responsible for planning and executing the Emergency Operation Plan from preparedness, to response, and through the recovery phases.

 During natural disaster and weather-related emergencies, the IMT maintains constant contact with Grenada’s National Disaster Management Agency (NaDMA), and in large events will have an IMT member at the National Command Post.
 SGU DPS leadership also serve as permanent members of NaDMA’s National Emergency Advisory Committee (NEAC).

 For the duration of the emergency event, the Executive Director DPS and Incident Management Team shall communicate at regular intervals with the Crisis Management Team at University Support Services in New York.

 If a potential tropical storm develops, the Command Center will track it from its origin.
 In the event of an approaching threat, the Executive Director DPS may stand up additional portions of the IMT at any time – including communicating essential information to all students, staff, and faculty about safety precautions, the status of daily operations, class cancellations, and protective actions.

 DPS and the IMT work together with SGU’s Office of University Communications and the Office of Information Technology to maintain a range of community notification platforms.
 In the event of an emergency – potential or active – a range of tools will be deployed, including the following:

 • University-wide emails